 Sprouts in: 1 - 2 weeks

-Cilantro may be a bit slow at the beginning and grow sidewards.
+Cilantro may be a bit slow at the beginning and grow sideways.
 Soon the growth will accelerate and plants will grow upwards again.

 You can start harvesting single outer leaves in about one month after planting, your plant will produce more from its growing point.
-Whole plant pod should be harvested in about two months.
+The whole plant pod should be harvested in about two months.